Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Methodology

-\texttt{EnvAd-Diff} first organizes the expert small model weights into a weight graph.
+DynaDiff first organizes the expert model weights into a weight graph.
 It then pretrains a weight VAE, yielding a high-quality latent space.
-Finally, an environment-conditioned diffusion model is trained within this latent space.
+Finally, an dynamics-informed diffusion model is trained within this latent space.